 While we haven’t (yet) been invited to the Amazon Turkey affiliate program, it does appear that they’ve completed the work necessary to support the program with their Product Advertising API.
 This crucial step should make adding support for the Amazon.com.tr storefront and affiliate program relatively easy once access has been provided.

 There is an easy solution while we wait for Amazon to open up the Amazon Turkey affiliate program.
 We encourage our clients with significant clicks coming from Turkey to take advantage of our Advanced links feature to enhance an existing geni.us link for Amazon.
 You can quickly add a rule to direct clicks coming from Turkey to the appropriate product on Amazon.com.tr (include your Amazon.com.tr affiliate tracking ID to your link to ensure full credit for your referrals).

-While we are very eager to fully support the new Amazon.ae and Amazon.com.tr affiliate programs, we are currently unable to due to the technical limitations (no PA API access for Amazon.ae and Amazon.com.tr’s affiliate program being private).
+As for Turkey, while we are very eager to fully support the new Amazon.com.tr affiliate program, we are currently unable to due to the technical limitations (no PA API access and Amazon.com.tr’s affiliate program being private).
 To our knowledge, no other link localization tools currently provide support for these programs, including Amazon’s OneLink.
 In the past six years, we’ve had a perfect score for being the first link localization tool among our peers to support new Amazon affiliate programs, and we aim to keep that record!

 Other Regions / Affiliate Programs